 A Display Built for Privacy

 In normal viewing, the light travels straight toward the person holding the phone.
-Colors remain accurate and brightness stays consistent.
+Colors remain accurate but brightness halves.
 When someone tries to look from the side, the screen blocks most of the visible light.
 The result looks almost black from an angle.

 In our hands-on look, the effect worked in most real world situations.
 A person sitting next to you on a train or at a cafe would struggle to read anything on the screen.
 Someone leaning directly over the display could still catch parts of it, which is expected.
 The feature focuses on everyday privacy instead of complete invisibility.